rohberg/volto-searchkit-block/README.md

 ## Getting started

 You have ElasticSearch up and running with Plone.
-See `collective.elastic.ingest` and `collective.elastic.ingest` how to set up.
+See `collective.elastic.plone` and `collective.elastic.ingest` how to set up.

 For searching in blocks content, install [`rohberg.elasticsearchblocks`](https://github.com/rohberg/rohberg.elasticsearchblocks) and enable its behavior on your content types.